Expand To Show Full Article

 The King’s new northern capital city needed the tradesmen, merchants, and craftsmen to come with him.
 One group of craftsmen that came were the ceramic or pottery producers.

-They picked this spot because the area had a lot of white clay that they could use for their pottery and ceramic production and it was also located on the red river so they had access to the water in the river.
-The present-day location of the Bat Trang ceramic village is in the exact same spot that the pottery makers choose over a 1,000 years ago.
+They picked this spot because the area had a lot of white clay that they could use for their pottery and ceramic production, and it was also located on the Red River, so they had access to the water in the river.
+The present-day location of the Bat Trang ceramic village is in the exact same spot that the pottery makers chose over 1,000 years ago.

 Chinese Rule and Ceramics in Bat Trang, Vietnam

 China ruled Vietnam off and on for over 1,000 years.
-In the 15th and 16th century the Ming Dynasty of China ruled over the Mac Dynasty of Vietnam.
-During this period there was an open door policy for trade that ensured that many of the goods produced in the Bat Trang ceramic village could be sold and traded within the country.
+In the 15th and 16th centuries, the Ming Dynasty of China ruled over the Mac Dynasty of Vietnam.
+During this period, there was an open-door policy for trade that ensured that many of the goods produced in the Bat Trang ceramic village could be sold and traded within the country.

 Western Influences and Ceramics in Bat Trang, Vietnam